whyohengee/mysite/src/blog/closures.md

 The reason why this clicked for me is this:

 We're defining `myFunction` within `createCounter`.
-When I first read this I was like, "Why return a function w/in a function?"
+When I first read this I was like, "Why return a function within a function?"
 Because this:

 When we assign the return value of `createCounter` to the new variable increment, what we're doing is returning the function defintion of `myFunction` *and* the variable and value of counter...This combination of defintion and variables within scope is the closure.
 The closure *remembers* its lexical scope even when that function is executing outside its lexical scope.